1992 United States House of Representatives elections in Texas: District 23

 Incumbent Democrat Albert Bustamante ran for re-election.

 District 24

-Incumbent Democrat Martin Frost ran for re-election.
+Incumbent Democrat Martin Frost successfully ran for re-election, defeating Republican Steve Masterson by almost 20 points.

 District 25

 Incumbent Democrat Michael A. Andrews ran for re-election.

 District 26

 Incumbent Republican Dick Armey ran for re-election.

 District 27

 Incumbent Democrat Solomon Ortiz ran for re-election.

 District 28

 District 28 was created as a result of redistricting after the 1990 census.

 District 29

 District 29 was created as a result of redistricting after the 1990 census.
 The district was intentionally drawn to have a Hispanic majority population, but the methods used to draw this district would be found unconstitutional by the Supreme Court case Bush v.
 Vera in 1996.

 District 30

 District 30 was created as a result of redistricting after the 1990 census.
 The district was intentionally drawn to have an African-American majority population, but the methods used to draw this district would be found unconstitutional by the Supreme Court case Bush v.
 Vera in 1996.
 State Senator Eddie Bernice Johnson, the first African American woman ever elected to public office from Dallas, ran in the open race.